tmvwin/TASMAC-BILLING-SYSTEM/README.md

 1.table formate rows and columns created using forloops

-2.User input entries are GET in entry list using entry variable
+2.User input entries are GET and calculated outs are SET in entry list using entry variable

 3.class & function used

+4.more Description are included in MAIN.PY program